JiscRDSS/Canonical-data-model/metadata/properties/Agent.md

 Subproperty of

 A larger property or class to which the property belongs.
+Agents

-Equivalent property
+Equivalent propertyagentAffili

 These are where the values from other schema are entered.